-The Environmental Studies minor is an interdepartmental program that provides students with a knowledge of the basic principles of ecology and environmental science, including economic, political, sociological, and philosophical dimensions, and a recognition of the complexity and multidisciplinary nature of environmental problems and solutions.
-Students are given the opportunity to tailor the minor to aid in their career goals, through course selection and through internships and directed studies.
+The program provides students with knowledge of the basic principles of ecology and environmental science, including economic, political, sociological, and philosophical dimensions.
+Students have the opportunity to tailor the program to their career and personal goals through course selection, internships, and directed study.